sahar1989/IOT/README.md

 # IOT

 ## IoT systems are complex systems . . .
-. . . so handling IoT systems is a matter of handling complex systems

-## IoT is a jigsaw of technologies that have to work together through
-well deﬁned interfaces.
+so handling IoT systems is a matter of handling complex systems.
+IoT is a technologies that have to work together through well deﬁned interfaces.